michaelbrusegard/WebGL-Fluid-Enhanced/README.md

 - Choose colors
 - Set background image
 - Specify how many splats should generate initially and from keypress
-- Assign specific key to pause and/or splats (Can be disabled)
+- Assign specific key to pause and splats (Can be disabled)
+- Trigger splats command

 ## Config options
 ```js